Crepe-Party/dynofolio/README.md

 Easy to implement animated portfolio (for developpers).

 The project start with the idea to have a dynamic e-portfolio with some little cool and justified animations.

+This project has been developed in 4 mornings to 2 people.
 ____

 ## Functionality display the Curriculum vitæ